frequenz-floss/frequenz-channels-python/README.md

 <!-- supported-platforms -->

-!!!
-Note inline end

-    Newer Python versions and other operating systems and architectures might work too, but they are not automatically tested, so we cannot guarantee it.

 The following platforms are officially supported (tested):

 - **Python:** 3.11
 - **Operating System:** Ubuntu Linux 20.04
 - **Architectures:** amd64, arm64

+> [!NOTE]
+> Newer Python versions and other operating systems and architectures might
+> work too, but they are not automatically tested, so we cannot guarantee it.

 <!-- /supported-platforms -->